uw-loci/multiscale/README.md

     ○ Tiling: Functions for turning large images into smaller sub-image tiles and regions of interest.
 This is helpful for CHTC analysis and any other application where you want to analyze smaller regions of the interest.
     ○ Utility_functions: General functions that are used by various modules which don't quite fit in anywhere.

+## List of useful task scripts

+### LINK_system
+`process_oct_tiles.py`: This script converts processed OCT tiles, acquired from the LINK system, into tifs for stitching.

+### Polarimetry
+`average_retardance.py`: This script shows how to calculate averaged retardance values, including converting Polscope intensity to retardance

+`curve_align_prep.py`: This script is a single line call to turn images into batches for CHTC

+`data_analysis.py`: Project specific functions for processing polarimetry results into statistics

+`data_cleaning.py`: Project specific functions for taking raw CurveAlign data and turning it into a sorted dataframe

+`dir_dictionary.py`: Personal directory definition for the polarimetry project.
+This is referenced in most other polarimetry scripts.

+`flip_shg_indices.py`: A simple script to flip the X and Y ROI indices for SHG, as one deprecated output mislabeled them for SHG vs Polarimetry

+`mueller_polarization_view_registration.py`: Mueller matrix polarimetry takes many different images of the same sample using different input and output polarizations.
+Changing the output polarization on the instrument we are using changes the optical path, and thus shifts the images.
+This script is intended to register the images onto each other and find a universal transform so that it can be applied to all future images from the same source.
+This will let us get better results with the final Mueller image.

+`reconstruct_images.py`: Reconstruct dataframes into parametric images

+`registration.py`: Script to register the polarimetry project images

+`ssim_comparison.py`: Compare polarimetry images and calculate the SSIM values for each tile.

+### Ultrasound

+`assemble_us_image.py`: Example for assembling a Bmode US image, with a few extra steps to navigate directories.

+`assemble_qus_image.py`: Example of assembling a QUS image, which differs slightly from a Bmode